-Other reported bacterial conjunctival isolates (which may be pathological or may represent secondary invaders) include Staphylococcus spp, Streptococcus spp, Corynebacterium spp and necessarily pathological; bacteria can be cultured from the conjunctival sac of 4%-67% normal cats.
+Other reported bacterial conjunctival isolates (which may be pathological or may represent secondary invaders) include Staphylococcus spp, Streptococcus spp, Corynebacterium spp and Pseudomonas spp.
+As with dogs, it should be remembered that the presence of bacterial is not necessarily pathological; bacteria can be cultured from the conjunctival sac of 4%-67% normal cats.
 Of these, the majority are Gram positive.